cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 .. important::

-   Scripts placed in these directories will be called instead of a script of the same name in ``bin`` or ``lib/python`` directories at the top level of the workflow.
+  These locations will be placed first in the executable and Python module search paths, before those in the parent run directory .

 Task Work Directories